 Hobby Lobby invested more than $10 million in renovations to the aging campus buildings before making an irrevocable donation of the campus to the NCF.

 As owner of the campus and as a private foundation, the NCF is managing the extensive, ongoing search for new users, owners, and occupants of the Northfield campus.
 This is an internal process; NMH does not play a role in it.

-NMH still owns property around the Northfield campus, including The Birthplace, a few faculty residences, the East Northfield Water Company, the Northfield Forest, and other land parcels.
+NMH still owns property around the Northfield campus, including The Birthplace, a few faculty residences, and the East Northfield Water Company.
 The school shares ownership of Round Top with the Powell family.
 As part of the school’s continued consolidation, other properties have been sold to local community members and land conservation groups.

 Because the consolidation is part of the NMH Board of Trustees’ goal to direct the school’s resources toward its educational program for current and future students, the retention of remaining Northfield properties will be based on whether the property meets an operational need or is central to the NMH educational program.